 Step 2: Install KingoRoot.apk on your device.

-If you didn’t check “Unknown Sources” in Settings > Security, then during installation, you will get a prompt “Install blocked“, stating that “For security, your phone is set to block installation of apps obtained from unknown sources”.
+If you didn’t check “Unknown Sources” in Settings > Security, then during installation, you will get a prompt “Install blocked“, stating that “For security, your phone is set to block the installation of apps obtained from unknown sources”.

 Just follow phone instructions and install Kingo Root on your device and allow installs from “Unknown Sources“.